 Students enrolled in the Ryersonian course dedicate six weeks to working in the newsroom.
 They attend story meetings, work on daily news and long-form projects, and act as editors for the various beats and platforms.

 The Toronto Star centre for reporting

-Located on the first floor of the Rogers Communication Centre, this space includes the newsrooms for the Ryerson Review of Journalism magazine and the Ryersonian digital-first news organization, as well as the office for j-source.ca.
+Located on the first floor of the RCC, this space includes the newsrooms for the Ryerson Review of Journalism magazine and the Ryersonian digital-first news organization, as well as the office for j-source.ca.
 Between the newsrooms is the Venn Reporter's Lab, a flexible space for learning, news production and events.
 The centre also houses the Ideas Lab, which is used for discussion and workshop-style classes.

 Most days in the Venn, you will find students hard at work completing assignments ranging from print articles to multimedia online projects.
-The space includes printing, phones for interviews, computers with production software, and meeting space.
+The space includes printing, computers with production software and meeting space.
 The Venn is also a flexible space for hosting various events, including lectures, workshops, panel discussions, and social events.